CPR Ratio for Adults, Children, and Infants

 Are there any special considerations for CPR ratio in cases of hypothermia or drug overdose?

 In cases of hypothermia or drug overdose, the standard CPR ratio of 30:2 remains applicable, but specific considerations address the underlying causes.
 For drug overdose, alongside CPR, the administration of specific antidotes, such as naloxone for opioid overdoses, is crucial.
 In hypothermia cases, continuous resuscitation efforts are often emphasized even in prolonged cases, acknowledging the potential for delayed recovery.
-These considerations highlight the importance of tailoring CPR efforts to address the unique challenges presented by different medical conditions.
-Always refer to the latest guidelines for specific recommendations based on current scientific knowledge.

 How can proper CPR training help individuals understand the correct CPR ratio?